evil-mad/robopaint/README.md

 pick out the latest release, then choose the package for your system by clicking the green download buttons for Windows, Linux or Mac.

-*(Linux & Windows user during BETA period: Simply copy folder from zip file to Desktop or other folder, then run executable.
-System installer coming soon!)*
+*Linux users: Simply copy folder from zip file to Desktop or other folder, then run executable.
+System installer coming soon!*

 ## Features